motionproto/pf2e-reignmaker/docs/planning/EVENT_MIGRATION_STATUS.md

 - **Dimension:** Law enforcement priorities
 - **Choices:**
   1. Launch investigation and bring to justice (V)
-     - CS: "The criminals are caught and reformed through fair justice." +1 Fame, -1d3 Unrest, remove 1d3 imprisoned (reformed)
+     - CS: "The criminals are caught and reformed through fair justice." +1 Fame, -1d3 Unrest, remove 1d3 imprisoned (pardoned/reformed, see Execute Prisoners action)
-     - S: "The investigation succeeds and the case is solved." -1 Unrest, convert 1d3 unrest to imprisoned
+     - S: "The investigation succeeds and the case is solved." -1 Unrest, convert 1d3 unrest to imprisoned (see Arrest Dissidents action)
      - F: "The case goes cold despite your efforts." +1 Unrest
      - CF: "The investigation fails publicly, undermining confidence." +1d3 Unrest
   2. Increase patrols and security (P)